The joint numerical range of three hermitian $4\times 4$ matrices: Separable numerical range

 To the best our knowledge, this approximation procedure is the only way of studying the separable numerical ranges, if the matrices do not possess any additional structure.
 The numerically probed geometry of three-dimensional $W^{\mathrm{sep}}$ always seems to contain singular features\footnote{This is in contrast with two-dimensional separable numerical ranges, which for generic matrices do not contain any boundary segments.
 Note that due to the numerical approximation procedure, the decision whether a given region of the boundary is flat is somewhat arbitrary; here we take the ruled surfaces to be the regions with large segments between the vertices of the convex hull, which persist despite subsampling.}.

-\begin{remark} [Numerical empirical finding] For matrices $A_1, A_2, A_3$ sampled i.i.d.\ from the Gaussian Unitary Ensemble of matrices of size $4$, the boundary of the separable numerical range $W^{\mathrm{sep}}(A_1, A_2, A_3)$ always contains singular elements: cusps, flat faces, or ruled surfaces.
+\begin{remark} [Numerical empirical finding] For hermitian matrices $A_1, A_2, A_3$ sampled i.i.d.\ from the Gaussian Unitary Ensemble of matrices of size $4$, the boundary of the separable numerical range $W^{\mathrm{sep}}(A_1, A_2, A_3)$ always contains singular elements: cusps, flat faces, or ruled surfaces.
 Right now it is only a numerical observation, as we are not aware of any techniques to prove that singular features do exist in this case. \end{remark}

-We attribute this observation to possible construction of $W^{\mathrm{sep}}$ as a convex hull of the analogous product numerical range,
+We attribute this observation to possible construction of $W^{\mathrm{sep}}$ as a convex hull of the analogous product numerical range \cite{PGM+11},

 The set $W^{\otimes}$ appears to be nonconvex under the assumptions of the above Remark, and ruled surfaces form in $W^{\mathrm{sep}}$ as a result of this.
 An example of the above observation is provided in Figure \ref{fig:snrs}a.
-There, the ruled surface of the separable numerical range is highlighted; the matrices are taken from the Gaussian Unitary Ensemble and approximated by rational coefficients for reproducibility \footnote{Practically, the matrices were generated in Mathematica 14.1 with the code \texttt{SeedRandom[2137]; 10 Round[ RandomVariate[GaussianUnitaryMatrixDistribution[4], 3], 1/10]},}:
+There, the ruled surface of the separable numerical range is highlighted; the matrices are taken from the Gaussian Unitary Ensemble and approximated by rational coefficients for reproducibility:

 Numerically, the ruled surfaces do not seem to be caused by the rational structure of coefficients.
 Their existence is a generic behavior.
+Practically, the matrices were generated in Mathematica 14.1 with the following code. { }

 The separable numerical range must lie within the joint numerical range, as separable states form a subset of all states.
-The two ranges can be tangent to each other, and this is known to happen if the joint numerical range contains an exposed face which is not a point.
+The two ranges can be tangent to each other, and this is known to happen if the joint numerical range has a face that is not a point.